 Of the options considered, we found that RethinkDB met our needs best.
-It has strong consistency guarantees [61] and it offers automatic change notifications ("changefeeds") as a standard feature [62].
+It has strong consistency guarantees [62] and it offers automatic change notifications ("changefeeds") as a standard feature [63].
 Therefore, we built the first version of BigchainDB on top of RethinkDB.

-RethinkDB is a JSON (NoSQL) database with a flexible query language [63].
-It is optimized for scalable realtime feeds, which is useful for collaborative apps, streaming analytics, multiplayer games, realtime marketplaces, and connected devices / IoT11.
-It is built in C++, is open source, and has a vibrant development community [64].
-If one wants full ACID support or strong schema enforcement, then a SQL database is a better choice; if one prefers availability over consistency then Riak [55] is a better choice [63].
+RethinkDB is a JSON (NoSQL) database with a flexible query language [64].
+It is optimized for scalable realtime feeds, which is useful for collaborative apps, streaming analytics, multiplayer games, realtime marketplaces, and connected devices / IoT^{10} .
+It is written in C++, is open source, and has a vibrant development community [65].